-A crisp, crunchy top with pecans make way for a fudge center then finally flaky pie crust.
-This Chocolate Pecan Pie is close your eyes and give a sigh good.
+A crisp, crunchy top with pecans makes way for a fudgy center.
+This chocolate pecan pie is close your eyes and give a sigh good.

 This actually is a pie that I have been wanting to make forever.
-I was talking to my Step-Mom about a drink recipe that I wanted to make for the holidays.
+I was talking to my stepmom about a drink recipe that I wanted to make for the holidays.
 ‘You know this and your sister’s pie are always what I think about when I remember the holidays.’
-A crisp, crunchy top with pecans made way for a fudge center then finally flaky pie crust.
-Luckily for me, she knew the recipe and gave it to me right then and there.
+A pie with a brownie-like center with lots of pecans in every bite.
+It was rich and decadent and a dessert that I looked forward to every year.

 According to her, I could find the recipe on Baker’s German Chocolate baking squares.
 Her sister then just omitted the coconut because her family didn’t care for it.

 So off to the store I went and picked up the ingredients.
-Unfortunately, the Baker’s Chocolate did not have this pie recipe in it but no worries I found this German Chocolate Pie Recipe from Betty Crocker and guess what?
+Unfortunately, Baker’s Chocolate did not have this pie recipe in it, but no worries I found this German Chocolate Pie Recipe from Betty Crocker, and guess what?
 It was spot on.
 The perfect holiday pie recipe.

-To the bowl with the eggs and vanilla mix in the cooled chocolate from the stove gradually, do not rush this step.
-Mix in the sugar and cornstarch mixture.
+In the bowl with the sugar and cornstarch, whisk in the cooled chocolate from the stove gradually.

 Pour filling into the pie crust.